TimoHenderson/python_pet_shop/README.md

 A set of functions to manage a pet shop.

-The functions were written to satisgy the given tests
+The functions were written to satisfy the given tests